RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-04-04-newsletter.md

 The DRPS community is a group for people that support researchers in carrying out research in the digital age.
 Meetings are held monthly, with discussions around events, training and opportunities related to the field.
 You can join the [google group](https://groups.google.com/u/1/a/sheffield.ac.uk/g/digital-research-practice-support-community-group/about) to stay informed.
-Next meeting: Wednesday 26th March 2025 at 2pm.
+Next meeting: Wednesday 23rd April 2025 at 2pm.

 #### LunchBytes